Probate Q&A Series

 Here is how the process typically works:

-2. Clerk’s notice: Once the clerk receives the request, they must advertise in a newspaper in the county where the property sits.
-This notice runs once a week for three consecutive weeks.
-The notice invites anyone with a claim against the surplus to come forward.
+2. Clerk’s notice: Once the clerk receives the surplus, the clerk must post a notice at the courthouse door.
+The notice remains posted for 30 days and invites anyone with a claim against the surplus to come forward.

-3. Filing your petition: If you believe you are entitled to all or part of the surplus—perhaps because you held a second mortgage, a judgment lien, or other valid claim—you must file a written petition with the clerk.
-File your petition no later than 30 days after the first newspaper notice appears.
+3. Filing your petition: If you believe you are entitled to all or part of the surplus—perhaps because you held a second mortgage, a judgment lien, or other valid claim—you must file a written claim with the clerk.
+File your claim no later than 30 days after the notice is posted.
 Provide proof of your claim, such as loan documents or court judgments.

-5. Hearing before the clerk: The clerk schedules a hearing to review all petitions and objections.
+5. Hearing before the clerk: The clerk schedules a hearing to review all claims and objections if necessary.
 At that hearing, the clerk decides who has valid claims and in what order they rank.
-Second mortgages generally rank behind the foreclosed mortgage but ahead of judgment liens.
+Second mortgages generally rank behind the foreclosed mortgage but ahead of later judgment liens.

-6. Distribution of funds: After the hearing, the clerk issues an order directing the registry to distribute the surplus according to the clerk’s findings.
-You receive payment once the clerk signs and enters that order in the court record.
+6. Distribution of funds: After determining the rights of the parties, the clerk issues an order directing the surplus to be distributed according to the clerk’s findings.
+You receive payment once that order is entered.

-Missing the 30-day deadlines can bar your claim forever.
+Missing the 30-day deadline can bar your claim to the surplus.
 If multiple claimants exist, the clerk follows the priority rules under North Carolina law to decide how to allocate the money.

 Quick-Reference Checklist